BillyGeros94/EXCELPortfolio/README.md

     such as branding and media rights.

     I also wanted to look at profitability, so I included a chart for Average Operating Income per Sport.
 While American football teams generate high revenues and valuations, it’s their operating income that really sets them apart, with substantial profits compared to other sports.
-Baseball and basketball also show strong profitability, but association football and ice hockey lag behind in this regard, possibly due to higher operating costs or lower margins.
+Basketball and ice hockey also show strong profitability, but association football and baseball lag behind in this regard, possibly due to higher operating costs or lower margins.

     At the bottom of the dashboard, I added a detailed chart breaking down Team Valuation by specific teams across different leagues and territories.
 This allows for more granular analysis, enabling a comparison of individual teams within their respective markets.
 It also reflects how even within the same sport, there can be significant valuation differences, with some markets and teams having much greater financial influence.

     The filters on the left side of the dashboard allow users to interact with the data, providing the ability to view specific leagues, countries, and territories.
 This interactivity is crucial because it allows for a focused analysis based on the user’s interest.
-For example, someone could filter the data to see how Premier League teams compare to NFL teams or how teams in Italy differ from those in the United States.

     Overall, this dashboard provides a clear and concise overview of the financial landscape of major sports teams across the globe.
 It highlights the stark differences in valuation, revenue, and profitability between different sports, countries, and individual teams, offering a valuable tool for anyone interested in the business side of sports.